Southwest District Health continues COVID-19 vaccine distribution effort; Moderna vaccine received

 CANYON COUNTY – Health Alert Level: Red

-Owyhee County will remain in the orange health alert level, due to a slightly increasing COVID-19 daily incidence rate, very high positivity rate, and evidence of community spread.
-Owyhee County currently has a daily incidence rate of 2.78 daily cases per 10,000 people, which is increasing.
-Just under half of all cases do not know where they were exposed to COVID-19, which is very concerning and points to sustained community spread.
-Additionally, the test positivity rate is 16.67% which shows that COVID-19 is more prevalent in the community than SWDH data show.
-SWDH epidemiologists are seeing cluster outbreaks in workplaces and businesses.
-There were multiple sporadic, imported case of COVID-19 within Owyhee County schools during the two-week date range with no evidence of transmission within schools.
+Owyhee County will remain in the red health alert level, due to an increasing COVID-19 daily incidence rate, very high positivity rate, and evidence of community spread.
+Owyhee County currently has a daily incidence rate of 11.66 daily cases per 10,000 people, which continues to increase dramatically.
+Only 55.17% of cases can identify an exposure source, which points to sustained community spread.
+Additionally, the test positivity rate is 28.21% which shows that COVID-19 is more prevalent in the community than our data indicate.
+SWDH epidemiologists are seeing cluster outbreaks in Owyhee County primarily from travel and workplaces.
+Multiple schools in Owyhee County are reporting cluster outbreaks with transmission occurring within the schools.

 WASHINGTON COUNTY – Health Alert Level: Red